DCAESJ Working Groups Kick Off School Year at the DC History Center

 Working group members map their connections across the DMV, placing stickers to show where they live, teach, work, and advocate for social justice education.

 The convening brought together educators to learn more about the history of Black resistance in the education space.
-Working group members participated in a grounding activity called Map the Movement where participants placed stickers on a map of the D.C. metro area responding to where they teach, where they’ve advocated, where they live, and where they have taken their class on field trips.
+Working group members participated in a grounding activity called Map the Movement where participants placed stickers on a map of the D.C. metro area, responding to where they teach, where they’ve advocated, where they live, and where they have taken their classes on field trips.
 After a brief re-introduction to the DCAESJ program and welcoming new working group members, participants jumped right into experiencing the exhibit.

 Working group members document key takeaways from the D.C.
 History Center exhibit to incorporate into their teaching practice.